clinicedc/edc-consent/README.md

 ## Usage

-First, it's a good idea to limit the number of to match your enrollment targets.
+First, it's a good idea to limit the number of consents created to match your enrollment targets.
 Do this by creating a mixin for the consent model class:

 	class ConsentQuotaMixin(QuotaMixin):